 Models, methods, and their application in all phases of software engineering process; specification methods; verification of consistency, completeness of specifications; verification using tools.
 Prerequisites: ECE:3330 or CS:2820.
 Recommendations: CS:4350.
 Same as CS:5810.

 Modern agile software development practices for cloud and web-based applications, using state-of-the-art software engineering languages, tools, and technologies; agile software development practices, software-as-a-service (SAAS), and the Ruby on Rails Development Framework.
-Requirements: ECE:5800 or CS:5800; or graduate standing with solid understanding of object-oriented design and programming, and facility with at least one object-oriented programming language.
+Prerequisites: ECE:3330 or CS:2820.
 Same as CS:5820.

 Team software development project using concepts and methodologies learned in earlier software engineering classes; practical aspects of large-scale software development.
-Prerequisites: ECE:5820 and CS:5800.
+Prerequisites: ECE:5820.
 Same as CS:5830.

 New topics or areas of study not offered in other electrical and computer engineering courses; based on faculty/student interest; not available for individual study.